mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 computational-oriented problem solving methodologies, or fundamental algorithms.
 If you are interested in C++ then feel free to take a class specifically on C++, but know that the class will probably be specifically on learning C++.
+If you are interested in using *C with classes* or *C with namespaces*, then you can at least learn about the `this` implementation and identifier collisions in C beforehand.

 C is a great, focused, fast, widely-supported, and widely-used language for solving problems across a variety of domains.
 And it doesn't have at least 18 types of initialization.